EricZinda/Perplexity/docs/towrite/4-nonlogicalquerydesign.md

 2. When you want to defer listing the potential outcomes of the referring expression.
 For example, when processing the phrase "Do you have (a menu)" we want to check to see if we are talking about "menus" and, if so, treat this as an implied request, and find one (using the referring expression) that is not in use.
+    - It could have been "Do you have a thing" where the first instance just happens to be a menu

 Interpretation 1: instance query
 - "Do I have a son?"
 - "Did I order (an instance of) a steak?"
 - "What (instances of) dishes do I have?"

+None of those require concepts, instances work for them all.

 Interpretation 2: in-scope concepts query
 Analysis: